 8.1.7.1 Solution Description

+This solution addresses technical gap#1 in clause 4.1.

 It is important for the NRM services to provide sufficient input parameters to support latest network capabilities such as multi-modal application traffic.
 The existing NRM network resource adaptation service can be enhanced for multi-modal traffic by providing additional input parameters that enables the application client/server to request network resource adaptation by specifying the traffic type along with the priority of the traffics of the application and the QoS requirements for each traffic type of the application.
-This solution can be useful for the NRM server in the further steps on PDU set handling.

 The application server sends the network resource adaptation request with resource adaptation requirements to the NRM server.
 The resource adaptation requirements are with input parameters specifying the traffic type(s) e.g., audio, video, sensor data along with the priority of the traffic flows.

-This helps the NRM server for prioritized resource allocation.
-For example, consider a gaming application with multiple traffic types such as audio, video, haptics etc, the proposed solution allows the application to prioritize the for eg., video type with the highest priority.
+In some cases, the application may need to indicate the priority of one traffic flow compared to other proposed traffic flows.